waikato-datamining/docker-for-data-scientists/docs/basics.md

     -it pytorch/pytorch:1.6.0-cuda10.1-cudnn7-devel
 ```

-Directories need to be absolute paths.
-If you want to map the current directory
+Please note that directories need to be absolute paths.
+If you want to map the current
-into the container, then you could use this:
+directory into the container, then you can make use of the `pwd` command like this:

 ```commandline
 docker run \